 01 of 08

-Keep All Your Hats Clean And Looking Great
+Keep All of Your Hats Clean and Looking Great

 Some hats are fashionable.
 Some hats are practical.
 Almost all hats are fun.
-Whether structured or soft, leather or felt, learn how to care for different types of hats - baseball caps to straw hats to fedoras - to keep them looking great.
+Whether structured or soft, leather or felt, learn how to care for different types of hats to keep them looking great.

-Start with the sweatband which is often the most stained part of a hat due to perspiration, body soil and make-up or hair products.
+Start with the sweatband which is often the most stained part of a hat due to perspiration, body soil, make-up or hair products.

-For leather sweatbands, fold it down and use a commercial leather cleaner to remove stains and odor.
-Follow package directions and allow to air dry.
+- For leather sweatbands, fold it down and use a commercial leather cleaner to remove stains and odor.
+Follow package directions and allow the band to air dry.
 When the band is dry, use a leather conditioner or lotion to keep it supple.

 Read on for care tips on specific types of hats.Continue to 2 of 8 below.